-Nami’s Tips for Valentine’s Day Menu
+Nami’s Tips for Planning Valentine’s Day Menu

 You can never go wrong with classic French toast for an indulgent breakfast.
 This special recipe comes from the chef at Asaya Hotel in Kinugawa Onsen, known for its luxurious hot spring stays.
 The toast turns out irresistibly fluffy and tender on the inside, with a beautifully golden, crisp exterior.
 Perfect for breakfast—or a leisurely brunch.
 You decide.